Burn Reconstruction surgery

 Every patient is different, and your surgeon will choose the surgical technique and treatment plan that is right for you.
 Procedures can include:

-Free Flap Procedure – like a skin graft procedure takes healthy tissue from one part of the body and moves it to another part of the body.
+Like a skin graft procedure takes healthy tissue from one part of the body and moves it to another part of the body.
 During a free flap procedure, muscle, skin, or bone is transplanted with the original blood supply.
-This process requires
+This process requires a longer recovery time, with full healing taking eight weeks or more to occur.

 What to expect during the recovery for Burn Reconstruction?